-The arena still stands and is still used for minor and community hockey.
-It's a squat, barrel-roofed, yellow-brick building sitting on a street corner adjacent to a baseball diamond.
+The arena is a squat, barrel-roofed, yellow-brick building sitting on a street corner adjacent to a baseball diamond.
 The building interior feels like a 1950's OHL arena in miniature - it's got the same wooden roof, the same press box, the same nooks and crannies and painted brick walls - but it's also tiny and intimate, with only three rows of seating surrounding the ice.
 There's a concourse at the top of the seating area that extends around the rink, and that's Ted Reeve Arena.

 To the best of my knowledge, that single game in 1957 is the only time that the OHL ever played at Ted Reeve.
 But if there were ever a candidate for a "Hockey Day in Canada" kind of OHL exhibition game at an intimate community barn that still feels important, Ted Reeve Arena would be a great choice.
 It's a remarkably cool junior B rink and well worth walking around if you're ever in that part of Toronto.

 What's the Arena Used for Today?